flowdock/api-docs/docs/message-types.md

 <div id="/tag-change"></div>
 ## Event: tag-change

 The tag-change event is sent when the tags of a message are changed.
-See [Tags](Tags) for more information about tags.
+See [Tags(tags) for more information about tags.

 ### Data